estechnical/reflowOvenController/README.md

 It operates using PID control of the heater and fan output to improve the control compared to the original manufacturer's controller.

-ESTechnical sell the controller hardware ready to install on eBay and on the ESTechnical website: http://www.estechnical.co.uk
+ESTechnical sell the controller hardware ready to install on the ESTechnical website: http://www.estechnical.co.uk

 Thanks go to Toby Wilkinson for his excellent menu codebase - http://tobestool.net/t962-t962a-reflow-oven-controller/ Thanks are also due to Brett Beauregard for his excellent work on the arduino PID library - http://playground.arduino.cc/Code/PIDLibrary